 When a brand creates a hashtag and people start appropriating it, they will be interacting directly with the brand and the company, increasing their chance of becoming customers later.

-How does hashtag work on each of the social networks?
+How do hashtags work on each of the social networks?

 Even though it was created by Twitter, today they are already widespread in the online context and many other social networks also encourage their users to use hashtags.

-It is very important to thoroughly research each of the social media to understand how people behave and how to use hashtags to get the most engagement possible.
+It is very important to thoroughly research each social media to understand how people behave and how to use hashtags to get the most engagement possible.

-In addition to the different volume of hashtags used, each of the social networks has its own peculiarities and specificities.
+In addition to the different volumes of hashtags used, each of the social networks has its own peculiarities and specificities.